What is a student loan?

 It is very unlikely that your maintenance loan will cover all your costs.
 Most students get a part-time job to help pay for things.
 You may also get money from parents, savings or a scholarship or bursary.

-Are your parents or carers expected to help with costs?
+Are your parents or partner expected to help with costs?

-Parents or carers are generally expected to help with costs at university.
+Your parents or partner are generally expected to help with costs at university.
 Maintenance loans are based on your household income.
-That means the more your parents earn, the less you will receive in a maintenance loan.
-This is because the government expects your parents to contribute towards living costs.
+That means the more they earn, the less you will receive in a maintenance loan.
+This is because the government expects them to contribute towards living costs.

-You should discuss this with your parents before starting university.
+You should discuss this before starting university.
 Ask how much money they're able to contribute each month.
 Add this to your maintenance loan to come up with a student budget.
-If this still isn't enough, you could consider getting a part-time job or applying for a scholarship or bursary.
+If this isn't enough, you could consider getting a part-time job or applying for a scholarship or bursary.

 What's the minimum maintenance loan?